KirAndStas/customReactComponents/README.md

 # Try Me FrontEnd

-This project war created with the aim to practice with different ReactJs feature.
+This project was created for practicing different ReactJs feature.
+Now in repo is only trackbar.

 ---